Sparse Attention as Compact Kernel Regression: Introduction

 \item \textbf{More generally, we show that $\alpha$-entmax attention with $\alpha>1$ corresponds to kernel regression with compact support kernels} of the form $K(\bm{u}) \propto [1 - \|\bm{u}\|^2]_+^r$ where $r = (\alpha-1)^{-1}$, encompassing widely used kernels such as Epanechnikov, biweight, and triweight.

-\item \textbf{We unify top-$k$ and fixed-normalization sparse attention within the same kernel regression framework}: top-$k$ softmax corresponds to Gaussian kernel $k$-nearest-neighbor (kNN) regression, normalized ReLU corresponds to fixed-bandwidth Epanechnikov regression. \item \textbf{We propose a new transformation, ReLUmax}, which corresponds to a max-anchored Epanechnikov variant.
+\item \textbf{We unify top-$k$ and fixed-normalization sparse attention within the same kernel regression framework}: top-$k$ softmax corresponds to Gaussian kernel $k$-nearest-neighbor (kNN) regression, normalized ReLU corresponds to fixed-bandwidth Epanechnikov regression. \item \textbf{We propose a new transformation, $r$-ReLUmax}, which corresponds to a max-anchored polynomial rectified variant.

-\item \textbf{We conduct experiments demonstrating the benefits of compact kernels in Memory Mosaics}, a transformer-like architecture tied to kernel regression, achieving superior performance on simple language modeling, in-context learning, and length generalization tasks. \end{enumerate}
+\item \textbf{We conduct experiments demonstrating the benefits of compact kernels in Memory Mosaics}, a strong transformer-like architecture tied to kernel regression, achieving superior performance on simple language modeling, in-context learning, and length generalization tasks. \end{enumerate}